 Mystical Mermaid

 A mermaid-themed box with glittery scales and a flowing tail is sure to enchant.
-Last year, I made one with a group of kids, and it was all the rage.
+Last year, I made one with a group of kids, and it was all the rage among our favorite Valentine box ideas for school.

 Yummy Donut